 Talking about goatskin vs. cowhide in matters of strength, cowhide beats goatskin any day; however, goatskin has way more flexibility than cowhide.
 Aside from great stretch, goatskin also beats cowhide in terms of softness.
-Though cowhide is better when dealing with insulation as well as a heavyweight.
+Though cowhide leather is better when dealing with insulation as well as a heavyweight.

 Goatskin vs. Sheepskin

-For starters, if you are thinking of the difference between goatskin vs sheepskin, goatskin is much stronger and more rugged than sheepskin, but not so with regards to flexibility.
+For starters, if you are thinking of the difference between goatskin vs sheepskin, goatskin is much stronger and more rugged than sheepskin leather, but not so with regards to flexibility.
 Sheepskin offers greater stretchability than goatskin.
 In matters of weight and softness, goatskin would be a bit heavier in weight than sheepskin, just as sheepskin would be much softer than goatskin.